core-wg/coral/draft-ietf-core-coral.md

 4. The agent obtains the *request URI* from the link target or submission target.
-   Link targets and submission targets can be denoted by relative URI references, which need to be resolved against a base URI to obtain the request URI.
    Fragment identifiers are not part of the request URI and MUST be separated from the rest of the URI prior to the next step.